-There are many annual events that are linked to the various churches in the area; you could register your interest and help with some of the activities, whilst you are at you are staying on a holiday park in Towyn, Wales or even consider becoming a member of the many groups that are affiliated to the churches.
+There are many annual events that are linked to the various churches in the area; you could register your interest and help with some of the activities, whilst you are at you are staying on a holiday park in Towyn, Wales or even consider becoming a member of the many groups that are affiliated with churches.
 These include the WI, (Womens’ Institute), the Abergele Camera Club, the Abergele District Floral Club and the Pensarn Coffee and Chat Group.

 The majority of churches are still in use after many decades, in some cases, centuries of worship and here you can stand on the edge of history, of family celebrations of births, deaths, marriages and christenings.
-Most churches are free to visit and here you can find information of several in the Abergele and Towyn areas.
+Most churches are free to visit and here you can find information on several in the Abergele and Towyn areas.

 Abergele Catholic Church

 This impressive building is sometimes known as “The little flower of Jesus” named after the 19th Century French Saint Thérèse de Lisieux, whose name the Church takes.
 Built in 1934, designed by an Italian architect, the plan was for a Greek cross with surrounding apses and a dome.